Kelonio-hub/Moises_3Ds/README.md

 7.1º Paso: Comprobar que la región del juego.cia es Región Free mediante el uso del FBI.
 No obstante, podéis reinscribir el juego instalado en el 1º Paso o eliminarlo antes de la nueva instalación.

 7.2º Paso: Comprobar que la región del juego.3ds es Región Free mediante el uso de Citra.

+ENGLISH

+Moises_3Ds responds to a region modification process.
+With this process the game will appear with Free Region and, with this, we will avoid bans eshop on our 3Ds console.
+For the realization of this process we can opt for two alternative but complementary ways that will conclude to the same point:

+-	Vía .3ds
+The .3ds way will require 2 programs: GabrieloRomToolsGUI and HxD.

+Step 1: Have a .3ds file, create a New Folder (you can rename it) and put the file inside.

+Step 2: Open the GabrieloRomToolsGUI program.
+Go to the Extract 3ds tab, select the.3ds game in the first option and select the New Folder in the second option.
+Finally, we'll click Extract!
+With this, we will get in the New Folder a file called game.cxi

+Step 3: Go to the Extract NCCH tab, select the game.cxi file in the first option and select the New Folder in the second option.
+Finally, we'll give Extract!
+With this, we will get several files but the most important one will be icon.icn (located in the exefs folder).

+Step 4: Open the HxD program and drag the icon.icn file.
+Go to the "Search" tab and select the "Go to..." option.
+In "Position" we will write 2018 and give it to "OK".
+Next, we will modify the serial by FF FF FF 07.
+We will go to the "File" tab and select the "Save" option.
+With this, we will get: the icon.icn file (the edited one) and the icon.icn.bak file (we will have to remove it from the exefs folder or delete it).

+Step 5: Go to the Rebuild NCCH tab inside GabrieloRomToolsGUI.
+Select the New Folder in the third option and give Rebuild.
+With this, we will get the edited.cxi file.

+Step 6.1: (.cxi to .cia): Go to the Cia tools tab and select the New Folder in the first option.
+Then press the Add button, type edited.cxi, and hit OK.
+Finally, we'll hit Rebuild!
+With this, we will get the example.cia file (you can rename it).

+Step 6.2: (.cxi to .3ds): Go to the Rebuild 3ds tab and select the New Folder in the first option.
+Then press the Add button, type edited.cxi, and hit OK.
+Finally, we'll hit Rebuild!
+With this, we will get the example.3ds file (you can rename it).

+Step 7.1: Check that the game region.cia is Free Region by using the FBI.

+Step 7.2: Check that the game region.3ds is Free Region by using Citra.

+-	Vía .cia
+The .cia way will require 3 programs: GabrieloRomToolsGUI,HxD and Godmode9.

+Step 1: Install a game on your console (it will match your region).
+Do not open the game or enter the eshop to avoid baning.

+Step 2: Open GodMode9 (Star+Power with console turned off).
+Go to the SYSNAND SD directory and simultaneously press the R+A button.
+A new option will appear on the lower screen, we'll select Search for titles.
+In this new menu will appear all the games and updates that we have installed on our console.
+We'll look for the game we want to convert to .cxi.
+Once found, we will give you the A, TMD file options... , Dump CXI/NDS file.
+Once the conversion is finished, we will put the Sd card on our computer.
+We will go to the gm9 folder, the Out Folder and there will be our .cxi game.

+Step 3: Create a New Folder on your desktop and put the .cxi file in there.
+Then open the GabrieloRomToolsGUI program and go to the Extract NCCH tab, select the game.cxi file in the first option and select the New Folder in the second option.
+Finally, we'll give Extract!
+With this, we will get several files but the most important one will be icon.icn (located in the exefs folder).

+Step 4: Open the HxD program and drag the icon.icn file.
+Go to the "Search" tab and select the "Go to..." option.
+In "Position" we will write 2018 and give it to "OK".
+Next, we will modify the serial by FF FF FF 07.
+We will go to the "File" tab and select the "Save" option.
+With this, we will get: the icon.icn file (the edited one) and the icon.icn.bak file (we will have to remove it from the exefs folder or delete it).

+Step 5: Go to the Rebuild NCCH tab inside GabrieloRomToolsGUI.
+Select the New Folder in the third option and give Rebuild.
+With this we will get the edited.cxi file.

+Step 6.1: (.cxi to .cia): Go to the Cia tools tab and select the New Folder in the first option.
+Then press the Add button, type edited.cxi, and hit OK.
+Finally, we'll hit Rebuild!
+With this, we will get the example.cia file (you can rename it).

+Step 6.2: (.cxi to .3ds): Go to the Rebuild 3ds tab and select the New Folder in the first option.
+Then press the Add button, type edited.cxi, and hit OK.
+Finally, we'll hit Rebuild!
+With this, we will get the example.3ds file (you can rename it).

+Step 7.1: Check that the game region.cia is Free Region by using the FBI.
+However, you can rewrite the installed game in the 1st Step or remove it before the new installation.

+Step 7.2: Check that the game region.3ds is Free Region by using Citra.